 Steffen and I were colleagues for only two weeks.
-Unfortunately—because he is a pro when it comes to audio localization and I would have loved to learn more about these procedures.
+Unfortunately—because he is a pro when it comes to audio localization for games and television, and I would have loved to learn more about these procedures.
 Luckily, he agreed to answer some questions I've had for a long time.
 And he does so very bluntly.

 Steffen: Actually it kind of happened by accident. ;-) Almost all my life I was working as a freelance audio, music and media designer and director in the TV, advertising and music industry.
 On top of that, I translated and edited about 250 TV shows.
 When my second child was about to hit school I felt like I’d need more stability for my family.
 A steady job seemed to be the solution since I was just kind of sick of all the ups and downs in the freelance-industry.
 So I started looking around for matching jobs and stumbled upon an offer as an audio lead in the video game industry.
 That’s how I jumped into the pit.

-M: How does a typical workday look like as an audio lead?
+M: How does a typical workday look like as an audio lead for video game localization?

 S: That depends on the stage a project is in on that particular day.